 Billy Graham’s remarks given at the National Cathedral in Washington, D.C., on Friday, September 14, 2001, brought hope and healing to the shocked nation.
-They still hold power, 11 years later.
+His words are still powerful, 13 years later.

 We come together today to affirm our conviction that God cares for us, whatever our ethnic, religious or political background may be.
 The Bible says that He is “the God of all comfort, who comforts us in all our troubles.”(1)